thruston/python-tabulate/README.md

 between 0 and 9 you want for each column.
 There's no default, it just does nothing with no argument, but if your string is too short the last digit is repeated as necessary.
 So to round everything to a whole number do `dp 0`.
 To round the first col to 0, the second to 3 and the rest to 4 do `dp 034`, and so on.
-Cells that contain values that are not numbers are not changed, so applying `dp 4` to a table like this:
+Cells that contain values that are not numbers are not changed, so given this table

     Category         Type A         Type B
     --------------------------------------
     First     6.94119005507  6.92853781816
     Second    6.96413561242  6.97728134163

-should produce
+applying `dp 4` should produce

     Category  Type A  Type B
     ------------------------
     First     6.9412  6.9285
     Second    6.9641  6.9773

 ### filter - select rows